Ibraziz/External_services/README.md

 # External Services

-This directory contains code related to external services used by the CSDP application.
+This directory contains law and translation external services used by the CSDP application.